The Valkyrians

 The Valkyrians is a Finnish rocksteady and ska band.

 In 2006 they released their debut album High and Mighty, which was popular on the radio and charted at #24 on the national Finnish album chart.
 One of the album's singles, "Rankin Fullstop", peaked at #6 on the singles chart.

 The Valkyrians released a second album, The Beat of Our Street, in 2009.
 It reached #28 on the album chart.

 Their third album Punkrocksteady was released on August 10, 2011.
-The album's songs are cover versions of the 70's and 80's punk and new wave bands' songs and a tribute to the early influencers (outside of ska, and reggae).
+The album's songs are cover versions of the 1970s and 1980s punk and new wave bands' songs and a tribute to the early influencers (outside of ska, and reggae).

 History

-In 2002, Angster, Moonhead, Big Deal, Letku Leroy and Gladiator met at a familiar watering hole in Helsinki, Finland.
-The musicians had known each other for years and decided to start a band inspired by the music of Jamaica.
-The first gig was set up for Big Deal's and Leroy's birthday party.
-Ska, rocksteady and reggae, as well as 2Tone and punk were played.
+In 2002, a group of musicians comprising Angster, Moonhead, Big Deal, Letku Leroy, and Gladiator convened at a well-known venue in Helsinki, Finland.
+Having been acquainted for some time, they collectively resolved to form a band influenced by Jamaican music.
+Their inaugural performance was arranged by Big Deal and Leroy, who chose their own birthday celebration as the occasion.
+The band's repertoire encompassed genres such as ska, rocksteady, reggae, as well as 2Tone and punk influences.